 So that makes Processing an excellent programming environment for beginners, because it's got that beatiful reference written in pretty much plain language and with example snippets that can be copied and pasted for each function/class.

 In a few minutes the word had spread: there were people doing stuff with Processing in the room!
-And so a little audience gathered, another guy (a journalist) came with his laptop, downloaded Processing and was doing little simple things as the aforementioned ones, copying code from her wife's screen --isn't it sweet?
+And so a little audience gathered, another guy (a journalist) came with his laptop, downloaded Processing and was doing little simple things as the aforementioned ones, copying code from her wife's screen--isn't it great?

 Of course, there couldn't be a nice event without Rob McKinnon in it!
 I just love how I always find him everywhere I go, whether it's a full fledged event or just a coffee shop anywhere in London, it's just so funny.
 Couldn't exchange more than a few "hey hey hi!" waves because we both were busy with our new friends, so I don't know which sorts of interesting stuff did he show this time (the last time he spoke about Hpricot).